cn-uofbasel/ccn-lite/doc/tutorial.md

 ### Add a forwarding rule
 The two relays are not yet connected to each other.
 We need a forwarding rule from node `A` to node `B`.
+`ccn-lite-ctrl` provides a set of management commands to configure and maintain a relay.
 On node `A`, we first add a new face.
 In this case, the face should point to a UDP socket (address of node `B`).
 We need to remember the ID of this face for the next step.
 Again, open a new terminal window.
 ```bash